innovation-plantation/simugate/README.md

 You need Python to be installed.
 Python3 works. (with tkinter, which typically is normally bundled with Python)

 I threw this together recently - maybe it will be of use for some students leaning digital systems design or for teaching it.

 You can simulate using std_logic at the transistor level to show how TTL and CMOS works as well as putting together ALUs and registers, counters, decoders, etc. (no memory or switches or output devices yet).
-For open collector output, click the part and type 'o'.

 To invert an input or output, click where the bubble is or should be.
 To connect wires, just drag between pins.
-To disconnect, drag along the same path, but you can't delete parts yet.
+To disconnect, drag along the same path,

+but you can't delete or copy parts yet except through undocumented Dump & Dup feature.

+For open collector output, set the .oc member True.
+Currently OCBuf, OCLatch, & OCMem have this in their constructors.

+Functions of the ALU are subject to change at this point.